 There are two key reasons why a company should perform a maturity assessment as shown in Figure 4.

 The first one is the need to improve the performance of data management.
 You will do it by assessing the ‘as is’ status.
 Then you will identify the ‘to be’ status.
-The gaps between the ‘as is’ and ‘to be’ statuses will form a foundation for the development of strategies, roadmaps, plans.
+The gaps between the ‘as are’ and ‘to be’ statuses will form a foundation for the development of strategies, roadmaps, plans.

 The second reason is to benchmark your results against peers in the industry.
 Very often, this can be difficult as the maturity assessments differ, due to the reasons I have discussed above.
 Maturity assessment should not be a one-off event.